mannduuu07-png/ecommerce-funnel-analysis/README.md

 ## Business Interpretation
 - Shifted focus from payment system performance to user behavior optimization, prioritizing cart abandonment recovery as the key lever for conversion improvement.
 - Even small improvements at this stage can significantly impact overall conversion, making it a high-leverage optimization point.
-- This analytical approach can be extended to financial services, where identifying drop-off in user decision flows is critical for improving user engagement and investment conversion.
+- This analytical approach can be extended to other user decision-flow environments where identifying conversion drop-off is critical for improving engagement and conversion outcomes.

 ## Project Structure
 **queries**